michelin/kstreamplify/README.md

 SerdesUtils.<MyAvroValue>getKeySerdes()
 ```

-Here’s an example of how to use these methods in your topology:
+Here's an example of using these methods in your topology:

 ```java
 @Component